Applying for a deferred examination

 Students from offshore campuses should contact your local student administration for assistance with deferred exams.

-Do not use this form if your application is for a mid-semester, class test or other assessment item not facilitated by the UC Exams Office.
+Do not use this form if your application is for a mid-semester, class test or other assessment items not facilitated by the UC Student Central.
 For these requests, please contact your unit convenor / faculty.

 Acceptable Grounds for Approval